Convert a NumPy array to LaTeX

 Functions for matrices and determinants

-The functions matrix2latex and det2latex return an indented \(LaTeX\) string that can be copied or rendered in your math article.
+The functions matrix2latex and det2latex generate an indented LaTeX string that can be copied or directly rendered in your math article.

-The parameter INDENT_SPACES controls the number of indentation spaces.
+The INDENT_SPACES parameter specifies the number of spaces used for indentation.

 Code